Farlorn Alemen

 TEXT

-poems by Sima Yashonksy-Feitelson (translated from the Yiddish by Raya Gonen)
+poems by Sima Yashonksy-Feitelson (set in Yiddish, translation below by Raya Gonen)

 Do you know what it means to be alone?